OpenNTI/nti.docs.platform.enduser/guide/part2.rst

 .. image:: images/ordering.png

-Allows the student to arrange data and information into the appropriate order.
+Allows the learner to arrange data and information into the appropriate order. **Available to editors using authoring tools.**

 .. note::  Best to use when the solution requires a specific ordering of information, such as the order of steps or events.